For your free copy of

 I got a job that would support us all.
 It was a daily, financial struggle but I kept my house going, and although I couldn't afford the things that growing kids want, we got by.

 My ex went to live abroad and didn't worry about me or the girls.
-I did a lot of crying and worrying in that decade.

-In 1988 I got a better paid job and things started to look up a little.
+Then in 1988 I got a better paid job and things started to look up a little.
 I could afford some of the nicer things in life.

 My daughters grew up and had children of their own.
 They built their own nests and settled near me.